Last revised: July 2019

 The Harvard National Security Journal (NSJ) publishes original scholarly and practical works on contemporary national security issues.
-Our publishing covers a wide spectrum, and we welcome works that link national security topics with other salient fields.
-We accept submissions from scholars, practitioners, and law students.
+NSJ articles cover a wide spectrum of issues, and we welcome works that link national security topics with other salient fields.
+We accept submissions from scholars, practitioners, and law students (Online Journal only).

-Please see our submissions policies below.
-And please do not hesitate to contact us if you have any questions about these policies.
-Thank you for your interest in the NSJ.
+Please see our submissions policies below and contact us if you have any questions about these policies.
+Thank you for your interest in NSJ.

-In the Print Journal, the NSJ publishes longer articles designed to advance national security scholarship.
+In the Main Edition, NSJ publishes longer articles designed to advance national security scholarship.
 These articles are published online in semiannual issues.
 The articles also appear on HeinOnline, Westlaw, and, LexisNexis.
+The Main Edition does not publish articles sole-authored by current law students.

 We request that authors comply with the following standards: